A Helpful Tip for Adults with ADHD – Operation: Never Lose Your Keys!

 #1: A key holder

 Quite early into our ADHD marriage, my husband and I learned that our keys needed a home.
 Otherwise, they would find their own home buried under papers, stuffed between the couch cushions, left inside jean pockets, or accidentally stuffed in a drawer somewhere.

-We bought – and have NEVER regretted – a key holder to hand next to the front door.
+We bought – and have NEVER regretted – a key holder to hang next to the front door.
 When we come home, our keys go there.
 If we catch a pair of keys sitting on the counter or on the kitchen table, we hang them up.
 This has been a HUGE help in keeping our keys locatable.
 It’s not totally fool-proof, but it’s definitely an excellent first step.
 I took the liberty of getting you started on finding your own here.